abilian/lab.abilian.com/docs/Business/Business Models/OSS Business Models.md

+Open Source Software (OSS) business models have been studied by many  academics and authors since the late 90s / early 00s, including  JP Smets & Benoît Faucon, Nicolas Jullien or Lerner & Tirole (TODO: add references).

+In this note, we present the OSS vendor business models through the prism of several more recent frameworks, like the BMC (2010), the SBMF (2013), the e3-value model (2003), as wel as several other models that each provide insight into this subject.

 ## Through the Business Model Canvas

-The [[Business Model Canvas]] can certainly be used to conceptualize an open source software (OSS) vendor's business model.
+[[The Business Model Canvas]] can be used to conceptualize an open source software (OSS) vendor's business model.
 Here is a generalized characterization:

 1.  **Customer Segments**: The primary customer segments would be businesses, organizations, or individuals looking for open-source software solutions.
 They could be tech companies, government organizations, educational institutions, non-profits, startups, or individual developers and hobbyists.